Yiling-J/tablepilot/Workflow.md

 2.  **`Import`**
     Imports data into a table from a file (e.g., CSV, image).
     *   `payload`:
         *   `table` (string, optional): The name or ID of an existing table to import data into.
-If not provided, a new table will be created (see `name`).
-        *   `name` (string, optional): The name for the new table if `table` is not specified or refers to a non-existent table.
+        *   `name` (string, optional): The name for the new table if `table` is not specified.
 If `name` is also not set, the new table name might be derived from the filename.
         *   `file` (string, required): Path to the file to import.
 Can be a direct path or use a variable: `{{.my_import_file}}`.
         *   `prompt` (string, optional): An AI prompt used when importing data from images, to guide the extraction process.
-        *   `truncate` (boolean, optional, defaults to `false`): If `true`, all existing rows in the target table will be deleted before new data is imported.
+        *   `truncate` (boolean, optional, defaults to `false`): Used together with `table`, if `true`, all existing rows in the target table will be deleted before new data is imported.

 3.  **`CreateColumn`**
-    Adds a new column to an existing table.
+    Adds a new ai type column to an existing table.
     *   `payload`:
         *   `table` (string, required): The name or ID of the table to add the column to (e.g., `"my_target_table"`).
-        *   `column` (object, required): Defines the new column:
 		*   `name` (string, required): Name of the new column.
         *   `type` (string, required): Data type of the new column (e.g., "string", "number", "integer", "image", "boolean").
         *   `description` (string, optional): A description for the new column.

 4.  **`DeleteColumn`**
     Removes a column from a table.